-You know the drill all too well: you pull up to fill up, and you wonder if it is possible to save money at the pump after you see the price per gallon!
+You know the drill all too well: you pull up to fill up and wonder if it is possible to save money at the pump after seeing the price per gallon!

 Start Saving Money At The Pump Now!

-These are my best money-saving tips for those of you who are sick of the pricey gasoline we are paying for.
+These are my best money-saving tips for those who are sick of the pricey gasoline we are paying for.

 While it is very hard to combat gas price inflation as it is at a record high, there are things you can do to help a bit.

 Every little bit helps and these 7 ideas to combat gas price inflation may just stick with you!

 I won’t lie and tell you it will be dollars, but it will be cents and if you have to drive, cents on the dollar will add up to dollars over a few fills.

 Yes, the gas inflated pricing is a challenge, but it can be lightly tamed with a few tricks.